madeagency/agenda/README.md

 will be passed to `fn(job, done)`.
 To maintain asynchronous behavior, you must call `done()` when you are processing the job.
 If your function is synchronous, you may omit `done` from the signature.
+If the `jobName` starts and ends with a forward slash, agenda will define a generic job.
+Generic jobs can be used to schedule multiple jobs with the same functionality at varying intervals.

 `options` is an optional argument which can overwrite the defaults.
 It can take the following: